 Anyone can create a Discord community for free.
 Nitro upgrades allow you to upload large files and content and personalize your community a bit more.
 For most locations, Nitro upgrades cost under $10.

 Discord’s core offering centers around community, but learning is not a secondary priority.
-In fact, Discord isn’t built to power learning communities at all.
-Founders would need a new platform or a stack of tools to host learning experiences, track the health of their members, monetize offerings, and scale business.
+In fact, Discord isn’t a native app built to power learning communities at all.
+Founders would need a new platform or a stack of tools to host learning experiences, track the health of their members, make membership features, monetize offerings, and scale business.

 Save time, money, and resources (plus, your sanity) when you leverage the Disco platform and our easy-to-use features for bringing your learning community to life.
 Read how.